 Artificial Intelligence in Cyber Security

-Currently, AI is not an almost omnipotent, in terms of problem solving, program, but a highly-specialized algorithm, which sometimes is capable of learning (machine learning), and thus can improve incredibly fast in their specific task if given the proper environment.
-Thus, a properly-adjusted AI can do wonders at a narrow field for which it was created.
+Currently, AI is not almost omnipotent, in terms of problem solving, program, but a highly-specialized algorithm, which sometimes is capable of learning (machine learning), and thus can improve incredibly fast in their specific task if given the proper environment.
+Thus, a properly-adjusted AI can do wonders in the narrow field for which it was created.
 Considering that the modern cybersecurity threats as well as people who pose and create said threats become more sophisticated and resourceful in their methods of undermining cyber defenses and getting hold of sensitive data, people who responsible for data protection should use any tools and instruments that can improve cybersecurity.
 Using AI to combat cybercrime proves to be a viable and effective solution.

 What exactly does AI in cybersecurity do?

-Well, some of the most prevalent applications include
+Well, some of the most prevalent applications include:

-● Regression.
 Regression is a complex process, which when distilled to its core is about analyzing correlations between different datasets and estimating whether relations between them are present.
 Regression can be used to detect activity that shouldn’t be present in the system.
 Good AI can handle regression fast and furiously.

-● Clustering.
 Clustering is about finding similarities between datasets, grouping information based on found similarities, identifying discrepancies, inconsistencies, et cetera.
 Again, AI can handle clustering quickly and efficiently.

-● Phishing monitoring.
 There’s no shortage of letters from people who do their best to act natural and innocent and ask for your money coming up with a whole range of unbelievable and imaginative reasons.
 AI can analyze the letters and determine the ones that were born out of malicious intent.
-Phishing monitoring can decrease the load on a corporate email and decrease the probability of some sincere and trusting soul falling victim to a fraud.
+Phishing monitoring can decrease the load on a corporate email and decrease the probability of some sincere and trusting soul falling victim to fraud.

-● Mobile devices security analysis.
 As mobile becomes the primary way of going online, the necessity to closely monitor mobile endpoints becomes more relevant.
 AI applications in mobile cover a wide range of fronts, such as network connections, applications, and unique mobile device threats.

 Benefits of Artificial Intelligence in Cyber Security

-Better vulnerability management.
 It’s much easier to determine, prioritize, and address weak points in the system with nice AI in hand.
 Unlike previously, when it was quite difficult to determine a vulnerability until it was exploited, now, AI can help to determine weaknesses before the system’s security was undermined.

-Threat identification.
 Not all attempts on the defenses of software are easily identifiable.
 In fact, only around 90% of threats are being caught, which reduces the security potential of a system.
 Each unidentified threat is a possible security breach, which can cause hefty financial and reputational damages.
 AI can make the number of identified threats much higher.